 and save it to /tmp/foo.zip

 .
-The function should be called when executing the Python script"/diff
+The function should be called when executing the Python script'/diff

-to make sure the code looks correctNow to test the that the file is being created in the correct location Aider can be used to make unit tests:
+to make sure the code looks correctNow to test that the file is being created in the correct location Aider can be used to make unit tests:

 find_pdfs